-Nov 01 2018 Do you want more people to vote?
-Here’s how to personally make that happen.
+Nov 01 2018 Want more people to vote?
+Here’s how to make that happen.

 It’s that time of year again!
 We’re all being hit with “Go Vote” social media posts from celebrities, family members, co-workers, and high school friends we haven’t spoken to in 25 years.
 On Election Day, at least one person you know will share a photo of their “I Voted” sticker.
 I’ve even been invited to an election night party for which wearing that sticker is required to gain entry.

 But does any of this noise actually make a difference?

 Even if each individual tweet isn’t directly translating to a new registered voter (with Taylor Swift’s recent foray into politics being the possible exception, although that is also debatable), the peer pressure does help raise awareness and at least makes some people think twice about not showing up to the polls.